kubabin/Clock/README.md

 # JavaScript-Clock

-This is clock written in JavaScript, HTML, CSS
+This is clock written in JavaScript, HTML and CSS.
-An example from polish programming magazine called "Programista Junior"
+An example from polish programming magazine for kids called "Programista Junior"